 Now almost forty years later, that trail has become a reality.
 Nearly 700 miles of trail have been built and people follow the MST across North Carolina, using back road connections where trail has not yet been built.
 Every year new trail opens, and more and more people enjoy the trail for day hikes with their families, overnight backpack trips with friends, and even cross-state treks which become adventures of a lifetime.

-Friends of the MST is organizing a series of events to celebrate the accomplishments of the first 40 years and build for the future.
-Mark your calendars now!
+Friends of the MST organized a series of events to celebrate the accomplishments of the first 40 years and build for the future.

 Saturday, September 9 – North Carolina wide

 Forty years to the day that Howard Lee gave his original speech, hundreds of trail enthusiasts will each walk or paddle a portion of the trail so that, through their collective efforts, 100% of the trail will be covered in a single day.
 Most legs are three to five miles, but some are longer because of the distance between trailheads.